 The Monthly Accounting Process

-At each period end, you calculate depreciation for all assets and produce journals for export to your accounting system.
+At each period end, you calculate depreciation for all assets.
+This produces the depreciation transactions and the journal files you export to your accounting system.
 This is the core recurring process in fixed asset management and typically runs once per month (or once per accounting period).
 This page walks through each step, explains what happens behind the scenes, and covers error recovery.

 Prerequisites